olivernewth/newth-quartz/content/Zettels/GTD.md

-Getting Things Done (GTD) is a framework by which you can organize all aspects of your life.
+Getting Things Done (GTD) is a [[Framework]] by which you can organize all aspects of your life.
 People have on average around a thousand unfinished things floating around in their minds.
 This system is about getting it out of their heads and onto paper.